 - Mum has a fever in labour of 38 or higher

-The new recommendations, not least providing pregnant women clear, concise information, will play a vital role in raising awareness and empowering women to make informed decisions about what is right for them and their babies.
-We are currently working with the RCOG to create a joint leaflet, and expect this to be available by the end of the year.
+Three key new recommendations in particular will play a vital role in raising awareness and empowering women to make informed decisions about what is right for them and their babies:

-There are of course a number of other new recommendations but we think the above three will have the biggest impact on preventing avoidable GBS infection in newborn babies.
+There are other important new recommendations but the above will we think have the biggest impact on preventing avoidable GBS infection in newborn babies.